-When you are trying to thing of a good title or headline, think Buzzfeed.
+When you are trying to think of a good title or headline, think Buzzfeed.
 Buzzfeed may be a 3rd rate website, but they do an amazing job of writing headlines.
 In fact, the only reason Buzzfeed is as big as they are today is because they are expert headline writers.

 Meta-description is typically a short description of your article.
-This is longer than your title or your headline, but is less visible.
-When you do a Google search, your results page is filled with a multiple results, each of which has a hyperlink to the site (the title) and a paragraph underneath explaining the site’s content (the meta-description).
+This is longer than your title or your headline but is less visible.
+When you do a Google search, your results page is filled with multiple results, each of which has a hyperlink to the site (the title) and a paragraph underneath explaining the site’s content (the meta-description).

 What you may not know is that you can change the title and meta-description for each page of your website—and it’s a good idea to do so.
 Use meta descriptions as an opportunity to pull your reader in even more, and get them to click on your website.